John Flemming (racing driver)

-John Flemming (born March 10, 1967 in Halifax, Nova Scotia) is a Canadian professional racing driver.
-Flemming currently drives the #97 Happy Harry's Affordable Building Dodge for Flemming Motorsports in the Parts For Trucks Pro Stock Tour.
+John Flemming (born March 10, 1967, in Halifax, Nova Scotia) is a Canadian professional racing driver.
+Flemming formally drove the #97 Happy Harry's Affordable Building Dodge for Flemming Motorsports in the Parts For Trucks Pro Stock Tour.

 Racing career

 Early career

 Flemming entered a demolition derby in 1984, winning it, and catching the racing bug.
 The following year Flemming entered the street stock division at Scotia Speedworld in Enfield, Nova Scotia, just across the highway from the Halifax International Airport.
 He would race locally at Scotia Speedworld for the next ten years before deciding to make the jump to the MASCAR series, which was the predecessor to the Maritime Pro Stock Tour, in 1994.

 Maritime Pro Stock Series

 Flemming is a five-time champion on the Maritime Pro Stock Tour circuit, winning the title in 2002, 2003, 2006, 2013, and 2014.

 He won his biggest race of his career in 2012 at the annual IWK 250 at Riverside International Speedway, leading 142 laps and finishing ahead of Jonathan Hicken and NASCAR regular Joey Logano.
 He would win the 250 again in 2014, this time edging out local favourite Donald Chisholm.